 The importance of developing a standard set of screening and monitoring tools – a common way for clinicians everywhere to take the mental “vital signs” of a patient – cannot be overemphasized.
 According to the National Institute of Mental Health (NIMH) in 2009, depression or bipolar disorder is misdiagnosed or completely missed as often as half the time by current standards of assessment.
 There are also no early screening tests for adolescents, though depression is increasing among children.

 In response, the NNDC has developed a package of standardized screening and monitoring measures for these illnesses.
-The package contains five different patient-rated evaluative measures.
+The package contains four different patient-rated evaluative measures.
 The dissemination of these scales across centers is a vital first step toward improving diagnosis and treatment and designing stronger research studies.

 The NNDC is leading a national effort to create a comprehensive research registry to facilitate the kind of large-scale, longitudinal, multi-site studies needed to identify predictors of risk and resilience that can eventually lead to the development of early intervention or even prevention strategies for depression and bipolar disorders.